Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Introduction

 {\bf Contribution.} In this paper, we investigate experimentally the security of the Matter \ac{iot} standard to encrypted traffic analysis performed by a passive eavesdropper.
-By analyzing extensive real-world data collected in various scenarios and traffic generated through the official Matter simulator, we provide manifold contributions: \begin{itemize} \item We discover patterns in the encrypted and authenticated Matter traffic that allow an eavesdropper to infer specific interaction types (Read, Write, Invoke) by only analyzing the direction, length, and sequences of Matter packets. \item We further identify patterns appearing in encrypted Matter traffic characterizing specific device types (e.g., lighting, lock and plug appliances), which hold independently from the manufacturer of the IoT device. \item We create traffic-based {\em fingerprints} of Matter interactions and device types, and apply them to recognize transactions and IoT device types in the wild. \item Our analysis reveals that Matter interactions can be classified with over $95\%$ accuracy, even in disturbed network conditions with significant packet loss and delays.
-Moreover, IoT device types in encrypted Matter connections can be correctly identified with at least $88\%$ accuracy, introducing a significant privacy breach. \item We disclosed our results to the \ac{csa}, which acknowledged the importance of our findings and expressed the intention to fix the identified issues in the next releases of Matter. \end{itemize}
+By analyzing extensive simulated and real-world data, we provide manifold contributions: \begin{itemize} \item We discover patterns in the encrypted and authenticated Matter traffic allowing an eavesdropper to infer specific interaction types (Read, Write, Invoke) by only analyzing the direction, length, and sequences of Matter packets. \item We also identify patterns in encrypted Matter traffic characterizing specific device types (e.g., lighting, lock and plug appliances), which hold independently from the manufacturer of the IoT device.
+We use such traffic-based {\em fingerprints} to recognize transactions and IoT device types in the wild. \item Our analysis reveals that Matter interactions can be classified with over $95\%$ accuracy, even in disturbed network conditions with significant packet loss and delays.
+Moreover, IoT device types in encrypted Matter connections can be correctly identified with at least $88\%$ accuracy, introducing a significant privacy breach. \item We disclosed our results to the \ac{csa}, which acknowledged our findings and expressed that such vulnerabilities might be fixed in next Matter releases. \end{itemize}

+All real-world data collected for this work, including 5M+ real-world Matter packets, have been released publicly at~\cite{data_anon}, to support the validation and reproducibility of this research and allow the research community to improve further our results.